bolt-foundry/bolt-foundry/docs/developing-on-replit.md

 dependency still relies on us using VSCode.
 We anticipate that going away with the next release of sapling.

-### Edit your files

-This is the simple part, you'll probably find files using `cmd + p` to use the quick open dialog.

-### Preview changes

-To preview changes, all you need to do is hit the giant `▶ Run` button at the top of replit.
-Initially this will open the console, and then when the app is ready, it'll open a webview.

-To refresh after making a change, hit `cmd + enter` and it'll reload the server.

-### Commit changes

-For this, we'll head back to vscode, and press `cmd + shift + p` to open the quick open pallate.
-Pick "open interactive smartlog" and you'll get our primary way of committing code.

 #### Individual commits are "whole changes" bundled into one

 Your goal should be to commit individual units of changes one commit at a time.